jgreenlee25/addressbook_api/README.md

 * Accepts JSON payload
 * On success 201 - Created
+* On error 400 - Bad Request if payload is invalid
 * On error 500 - Internal Server Error

 Get Address
 GET /address/:id

 * On success 200 - OK
-* On error 404 - Not Found if address is not found otherwise 500 - Internal Server Error
+* On error 404 - Not Found

 List Addresses
 GET /address